groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/barcode/jpeg.en.md

         Signature signature = new Signature("input.jpeg");

-        // Create signature options with the desired text BarcodeSignOptions signOptions = new BarcodeSignOptions("Accepted 21.09.2023");
+        // Create signature options with the desired text BarcodeSignOptions signOptions = new BarcodeSignOptions("Accepted for review on February 15, 2020");

         // Set the relative barcode position on the page signOptions.setVerticalAlignment(VerticalAlignment.Bottom);